 Most tax allowances work by reducing your taxable income to reduce the amount of income tax you pay.
-This means that you can have a certain amount of taxable income each year, tax free.
+This means that you can have a certain amount of taxable income each year, without paying tax.
 You only pay income tax on taxable income that is above your tax allowances.

-You can find more information about tax allowances in the tax basics section of this website.
+You can find more information about tax allowances in the tax basics section.

 Am I eligible for tax allowances?

 We explain who is eligible for UK tax allowances in the tax basics section.